eman2017-code/ecommerce-flask/README.md

    - search for products --> POST /search (user and admin can both access this)

 5. Checkout
-   - checkout and pay for list of items --> POST /checkout
+   - checkout and pay for list of items --> GET /checkout

 ## Models: